 There are several rare plant species that occur within the park boundaries.
-Although, they are not listed as imperiled species they are worth mentioning and protecting.
-There is a small population of Eaton's ladiestresses, Spiranthes lacera, in OR-C. Regular, growing season fire will aid in the survival of this population.
-Catesby's lily, Lilium catesbii, can be found in the park in OR-A and OR-B. This species also benefits from firemaintained flatwoods.
-Several carnivorous plants including the small butterwort Pinguicula pumila and the dwarf sundew Drosera bervifolia can be found in the park.
+Although they are not listed as imperiled species, they are worth mentioning and protecting.
+There is a small population of Eaton's ladiestresses (Spiranthes lacera) in OR-C. Regular, growing season fire will aid in the survival of this population.
+Several carnivorous plants including the small butterwort (Pinguicula pumila) and the dwarf sundew (Drosera bervifolia) can be found in the park.

 Many imperiled plant species are present within the park boundaries.
 However, there are no documented monitoring protocols in place.
-Park staff observe and photo document Platanthera chapmanii Chapman's fringed orchid, Liatris provencialis Godfrey's blazing star, and Pinguicula lutea Yellow butterwort populations and individuals, however no formal data has been recorded.
-Incidental observations indicate range expansion and population increase of all listed species.
+Park staff observe and photo document Chapman's fringed orchid (Platanthera chapmanii), Godfrey's blazing star (Liatris provincialis), and yellow butterwort (Pinguicula lutea) populations and individuals; however, no formal data has been recorded.
+Catesby's lily (Lilium catesbaei) can be found in the park at OR-A and OR-B. Incidental observations indicate range expansion and population increase of all listed species.
 Formalizing a data collection protocol will allow for analysis and the ability to document changes.
-The state listed blue butterwort, Pinguicula caerulea is likely to be present within the park, however no formal documentation exists.
+The state-listed blue butterwort (Pinguicula caerulea) and federally listed Chapman's butterwort (Pinguicula ionantha) are likely to be present within the park; however, no formal documentation exists.

-Cleistes xochlockoneensis, was once thought to be a hybrid orchid discovered in the park.
-However, has since been determined to be Cleistesiopsis oricamporum, Fragrant pogonia.
-This species is listed as endangered by the State.
+Cleistes xochlockoneensis was once thought to be a hybrid orchid discovered in the park.
+However, it has since been determined to be Cleistesiopsis oricamporum, fragrant pogonia.
+This species is listed as endangered by the state.

-Wiregrass gentian, Gentiana pennelliana, was observed in the park in 1982.
-Park staff and volunteers conducted surveys in 2018, 2020 and 2021 and were unable to relocate the species.
-Targeted surveys for this species should continue until its location is formally recorded or it's determined to be extirpated from the park.
+Wiregrass gentian (Gentiana pennelliana) was observed in the park in 1982.
+Park staff and volunteers conducted surveys in 2018, 2020, and 2021 but have been unable to relocate the species so far.
+Targeted surveys for this species should continue until its location is formally recorded or it is determined to be extirpated from the park.